sgzed86/ColorectalCancerOmics/README.md

 ![recurrence_pca_scatter](recurrence_pca_scatter.png)
 ![survival_explained_variance](survival_explained_variance.png)
 ![survival_pca_scatter](survival_pca_scatter.png)

+I am dealing with a severely imbalanced binary classification problem (89 zeros vs. 7 ones).
+To create a more balanced sample for model training I need to reluctantly use SMOTE to oversample for the positive class.

 Once I get a clean dataset that will dimensionally run a ML model I plan to start with a GNN.
 A recent study by Li et al. used an ensemble method with LR,SVM and NB.
 I will likely recreate that model and then compare the graph model to it so see if I can outperorm the model.

 **************************************************************************************************************************************************************************